 Second iteration for App

 In addition, I corrected the way the block was displayed on wide screens in tablets in portrait mode.
-Due to the fact that the rebuilding of the block was set only to the width of the screen - it was displayed poorly there, I corrected this defect by building the adaptive logic based on the screen proportions.
-To do this, we had to work out additional states of the block, but this radically improved the display of the block on large screens.
+The adaptive logic was rebuilt based on screen proportions, which radically improved the display of the block on large screens.

-Also, in the future, we want to make a convenient transition from the CPU to the full-screen view of the gallery, which will consist entirely of videos tailored for the mobile format.
+In the future, we want to make a convenient transition from the CPB to a full-screen view of the gallery, which will consist entirely of videos tailored for the mobile format.

 Ch.
 III